 Hedera Token Service

-The Hedera Token Service offers applications the ability to perform configuration, minting, and management of unique tokens on Hedera, without needing to set up and deploy a smart contract.
-Tokens are as fast, fair, and secure as hbar and cost a fraction of 1¢ USD to transfer.
-Clients have fine-grained control over tokens and accounts, with key and token configurations that deliver flexibility for account KYC verification and freeze, token supply management, transfer, and more.
+The native Hedera Token Service offers applications the ability to perform configuration, minting, and management of fungible and non-fungible tokens on Hedera.
+Tokens on Hedera achieve 10,000 transactions per second, settle with finality immediately, and always cost $0.0001 USD, paid in HBAR, to transfer.
+Developers have fine-grained control over tokens and accounts on Hedera, with key and token configurations that deliver flexibility for account KYC verification and freeze, token supply management, transfer, and more.
+For full layer 1 programmability, you can integrate any type of token minted using Hedera Token Service directly into your Solidity smart contract.

 //Create a token